Bira/octopus-carnival/_drafts/dfrpg-adventurers-wizard.md

 Every mage wants extra Energy Reserves, and those quirk points can be used either for an expensive and high-capacity Power Item, or for more spells.

+## The "This Ain't D&D Section"

+The hardest thing for habitual D&D players to get used to here is the fact that you won't be able to win an entire battle by snapping their fingers.

+Yes, DFRPG wizards have access to plenty of strong damage-dealing spells.
+And yes, they also have access to plenty of control spells that can stop a monster on its tracks.
+But casting spells takes time and energy.

+To cast that explosive fireball, you need to spend one turn casting the spell and from 0 to 3 additional turns growing it to the desired size and aiming it before you can attack.
+If the party is readying for an ambush, that's a great opening move.
+If you start doing that during a fight, it's likely the Knight and the Barbarian will have killed all enemies by the time you're ready.

+The upside here is that you don't have to worry about "spell slots" or any of that nonsense.
+You always have access to all the spells you know, and when your energy runs out you can recover it entirely by resting for a few minutes.

+DFRPG wizards really shine in the "utility magic" department.
+That's where you'll find most spells that both relatively cheap and quick to cast, and do stuff that no other profession can replicate.